Oishi2209/pwn.college-Oishi/Pondering paths/positionelsewhere.md

 This challenge will require you to execute the /challenge/run program from a specific path (which it will tell you).
 You'll need to cd to that directory before rerunning the challenge program

 ## Solution
--We essentially need to execute /challenge/run program from a specific path.
--First I typed /challenge/run and got the path.
--Then I used the cd (change directory) command with the directory provided and finally ran the /challenge/run program.
+We essentially need to execute /challenge/run program from a specific path.
+First I typed /challenge/run and got the path.
+Then I used the cd (change directory) command with the directory provided and finally ran the /challenge/run program.

-Use this blob for pasting commands you've run
 ```sh
 Connected!
 hacker@paths~position-elsewhere:~$ /challenge/run